mr-jackpot/mern-user-auth/README.md

 Objectives
  - [ ] Multiple logins with different privileges (access groups)
-	- sessions
+	- Configure sessions
-	- Auth0, Passport
+	- Decide on either Auth0 or Passport
-- Unit testing w/ Cypress
+- [ ] Unit testing w/ Cypress
-- GCP deployment?
+- [ ] GCP deployment?
     - Some kind of automation?

-Project

-Login Page - counter page
+Project will be a login Page allowing admins to increment a counter and users to view the count.